Aayush452-cell/Aayush452-cell/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/Aayush452-cell/Aayush452-cell/master/wave.gif" width="30px">
+My name is Aayush Kumar Singh and I'm a Computer Science Undergraduate Student.
+I'm from India, living in Patna and i love working on Backend Web Development and Data Science Projects.

+## &#x270d; Blog & Writing

+Apart from coding, I also maintain a blog - you can find my articles on my website at [blogster.ninja](https://www.blogster.ninja/)
 <!--
 **Aayush452-cell/Aayush452-cell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.